 | EU average | 81.7 | ~70 | ~11.7 | ~14.3% |

-Look at the United States: not only does it have lower life expectancy than Spain (77.5 vs 84.0), the percentage of life spent with disease is similar (~14.7%).
-They spend over $4.5 trillion per year on healthcare — the most expensive system in the world — and haven't managed to close that gap.
+Look at the United States: not only does it have lower life expectancy than Spain (77.5 vs 84.0), it also shows the largest gap in the JAMA Network Open analysis: 12.4 years, roughly 16% of life.
+It spends over $4.5 trillion per year on healthcare — the most expensive system in the world — and has not managed to close that gap.

 Why?
 Because most of that spending goes toward treating diseases that already exist, not preventing them.
 This is the core argument of longevity medicine: the problem isn't how much we spend, but when we act.